Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication

 \subsection{Contributions}

 The main contribution of this paper is the design and analysis of a novel dual-mode communication framework that enables per-device adaptability between push- and pull-based communication in wireless access networks.
-Specifically, the contribution of this paper can be summarized as follows: \begin{itemize} \item \emph{Adaptive dual-mode capability}: A unified communication model is proposed where each wireless device can act in push- or pull-mode depending on real-time context (e.g., presence of an anomaly or external query), enabling flexible and efficient operation. \item \emph{Unified \gls{mac} frame structure}: A time-slotted \gls{mac} frame structure inspired by \gls{3gpp} design is introduced; the frame is divided into pull and push sub-frames, offering support for data transmission from different communication mode. \item \emph{Modeling and system-level performance characterization}: A stochastic analytical model is developed to evaluate system-level performance in terms of success probability and energy consumption for both pull and push traffic.
-Numerical evaluation through simulation validates the analytical model, highlighting the trade-off between push/pull performance based on communication resource allocation.
-The analysis also determines the feasible operating region for supporting different levels of traffic given varying communication requirements.
+Specifically, the contribution of this paper can be summarized as follows: \begin{itemize} \item \emph{Adaptive dual-mode capability}: A unified communication model is proposed where each wireless device can act in push- or pull-mode depending on real-time context (e.g., presence of an anomaly or external query), enabling flexible and efficient operation. \item \emph{Unified \gls{mac} frame structure}: A \gls{3gpp}-inspired time-slotted \gls{mac} frame structure enabling \gls{wur} implementation is introduced; the frame is divided into pull and push sub-frames, offering support for data transmission from different communication mode. \item \emph{Modeling and system-level performance characterization}: A stochastic analytical model is developed to evaluate system-level performance in terms of push and pull success probabilities and devices' energy consumption.
+Numerical evaluation validates the analytical model, highlighting the trade-off between push/pull performance based on resource allocation and determines the feasible operating region for supporting different levels of traffic.